Daisy-Zhang/daisy-zhang.github.io/_pages/about.md

 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).

-I serve as a reviewer for journals (TIP, TCSVT) and conferences (CVPR, ECCV, AAAI, ACM MM).

 # 🔥 News
 - *2024.06*: &nbsp;🎉 One paper Accepted by ECCV 2024!
 Thanks for all my co-authors!